witoldsz/angular-http-auth/README.md

 Usage
 ------

-- Install via bower: `bower install --save`
+- Install via bower: `bower install --save angular-http-auth`
 - Include as a dependency in your app: `angular.module('myApp', ['http-auth-interceptor'])`

 Manual